thchr/Neumann.jl/README.md

  "xxx = yxx = zxx = xyx = yyx = z" ⋯ 102 bytes ⋯ "yz = zyz = xzz = yzz = zzz = 0"
 ```

-At a more advanced level, we can consider e.g., the constraints imposed by 4-fold rotation symmetry ($C_4$ in Schoenflies notation; 4 in Hermann-Mauguin notation).
+As a more complicated example, we can consider e.g., the constraints imposed by 4-fold rotation symmetry (4 in Hermann-Mauguin notation; $C_4$ in Schoenflies notation).
 For convenience, we can load the relevant generators of the group from [Crystalline.jl](https://github.com/thchr/Crystalline.jl):

 ```jl
 julia> using Crystalline